p7g/c-bytecode-vm/README.md

 imported.

-Once a module is imported, its exports can be accessed by prefixing their name with the module name and a dot, like `test.assert`.
+Once a module is imported, its exports can be accessed by prefixing their name with the module name and a dot, like `test::assert`.
 There is currently no way to alias an imported module, nor is there a way to create individual bindings for its exports while importing.

-Note that the module name in an expression like `test.assert` is not resolved like a variable; it is looked up in the list of imported modules directly.
+Note that the module name in an expression like `test::assert` is not resolved like a variable; it is looked up in the list of imported modules directly.
 This means that the following will not work:
 ```js